Michel Barnier gives ‘gloomy’ assessment of post-Brexit trade deal progress

 Prime Minister Boris Johnson and European Commission president Ursula von der Leyen will assess later whether a deal can be salvaged.

-The two leaders will speak on Monday evening – their second call in a little over 48 hours – after their top negotiators spent Sunday locked in detailed talks.
+The two leaders will speak at 4pm on Monday, their second call in a little over 48 hours, after their top negotiators spent Sunday locked in detailed talks.

 Lord Frost and Mr Barnier were ordered back to the negotiating table in a final push to see if they could break the stalemate – with just over three weeks until the end of the transition period.